Have you ever wondered how to easily remove dust, unwanted objects, and imperfections from photos with Clone Stamp Tool?

 Using Mirror Function is Beneficial

-Clone source panel comes with a wide range of settings involved with the clone stamp tool.
+The clone source panel has a wide range of settings involved with the clone stamp tool.
 For example, changing the brush shape or replacing the pixel’s angle are 2 significant features.

 The below-shared image is a typical example of a flip-horizontal option.
 This option is one of the best clone stamp tool features when you have any symmetry in your photo.